-- if NewModifier list is empty then the modifier is just removed - If OldModifer list is empty it is added for all uses of the class - If OldModifier_i is cardinality(a)=0 the conversion will only be applied for a component comp if there are no inside connections to comp.a.
-This can be combined with other modifiers that are handled in the usual way. - If OldModifier_i is cardinality(a)=1 the conversion will only be applied for a component comp if there are any inside connections to comp.a.
+- if NewModifier list is empty then the modifier is just removed - If OldModifer list is empty it is added for all uses of the class - If OldModifier\i is cardinality(a)=0 the conversion will only be applied for a component comp if there are no inside connections to comp.a.
+This can be combined with other modifiers that are handled in the usual way. - If OldModifier\i is cardinality(a)=1 the conversion will only be applied for a component comp if there are any inside connections to comp.a.

 The converted modifiers and existing modifiers are merged such that the existing modifiers take precedence over the result of convertModifiers.
 A diagnostics is recommended if this merging removes some modifiers unless those modifiers are identical or it is the special case of an empty OldModifier list.

 [This can be used to handle the case where the default value was changed.]

 Converting modifiers with cardinality is used to remove the deprecated operator cardinality from model libraries, and replace tests on cardinality in models by parameters explicitly enabling the different cases.
-[I.e. instead of model A internally testing if its connector B is connected, there will be a parameter for enabling connector B, and the conversion ensures that each component of model A will have this parameter set accordingly.]
-The case where the old class is used as a base-class, and there are any outside connections to a, and there is convertModifiers involving the cardinality of a is not handled.
-[In case a parameter is simply renamed it is preferable to use convertElement, since that also handles e.g. binding equations using the parameter.]
+The case where the old class is used as a base-class, and there exist outside connections to a, and there is convertModifiers involving the cardinality of a is not handled.